France-ioi/algorea-devdoc/wip/ui-item-attempts.md

 parent: Work in Progress
 ---

-# Navigation through items and attempt/result creation
+# UI Workflow for loading an item on an attempt

 From such an interface:

 <img src="https://france-ioi.github.io/algorea-designs/img/03.Activities_00.Header_d.Attempt_a.Open.png" >

-We assume the frontend gets as URL something like: `http://www.example.info/content/1/2/3/4#9/5` (in whatsoever format), where `1/2/3/4/5` is the breadcrumb, ending by the content id `5` (to be displayed in the right pane), and `9` is the `attempt_id` to be displayed, here on `4` (but it may be on any item).
-The breadcrumb is always given.
-As we may get shared/external URL, the attempt may not be given.
-If several attempts are given, only the last one is relevant.
+We assume the frontend gets its path in one the following form: `/1/2/3/4/5?attempt_id=9` or `/1/2/3/4/5?parent_attempt_id=9` or `/1/2/3/4/5` (in whatsoever format), where `1/2/3/4/5` is the breadcrumb, ending by what we will call the **current item** `5` to be displayed in the right pane, and either the attempt of the current item (`5`) or of its parent (`4`), or no attempt.

+The breadcrumb is always given and a list of items from a root item to the current item.

+When navigating to item ancestors, children, or siblings, the frontend must always provide the attempt to stay in a similar "attempt context" as the previous page.
+When a link is shared with other users or when we link to an independant item, the attempt may be missing.
+In this case, the frontend has first to retrieve the attempt context before loading the content.

+Providing the parent attempt (`parent_attempt_id` parameter) is reserved for cases when the user does not have attempts for the current item.

-### The attempt parameter
+### Finding the attempt when it is not provided

-If given, the attempt is the context in which the item has to be displayed, so constraining the attempt of all items to its left (`1`,`2`,`3`,`4` here).
-The attempts for the items on its right (`5` here) are decided by other rules defined below (in "The content").

-If the frontend knows (has saved) what attempt to use for one of the item on the right, it should rewrite the URL using these preferences.
-In our example, it would need to know what attempt to use for the current user, item `5` under attempt `9` (so `9` itself or a forked attempt from `9`).

-To give other examples: If the path is `/content/1/2#9/3/4/5`, the item `1` and `2` have to be on attempt `9` or its ancestors, while items `3`, `4`, and `5` are not constrained.
-If the path `/content/1/2/3/4/5#9`, the full path is constrainted.

-If no attempt is given and the frontend does not anything about attempt for this case, attempt `0` is used.

-### The default result for an item

-TODO: on the left of the constraint: via a the attempt, on the right, the one with the most recent "latest_activity"?
+If no attempt (so no `attempt_id` nor `parent_attempt_id`) is given, the frontend has to get it before displaying the page.
+Either the frontend remember the last attempt used by the current user when last visiting the current item or its parent, or it requests this information to the backend.
+In both case, the url is then rewritten with the attempt in it.

+TODO start or create result?

 ### Loading the components

-Once the URL has been parsed and the attempt deduced, the header, left menu, and right content have to be loaded.
-This should be doable in parallel (without need from the result from one to load the other) so that it is faster and each frontend component can be independant.
+Once the URL has been parsed, the header, left menu, and right content have to be loaded.
+This should be doable in parallel (without need from the response from one to load the other) so that it is faster and each frontend component can be independant.

 We need services for: (described in details below)
 - the breadcrumb